 As an online-only course, there are no set meeting days/times.
 Your attendance is measured by the assignments you hand in.
+To remain in the course, you must complete and hand in at least one assignment each week.

 Instructional Contact Hours (Seat Time)